-The 2016 flushing program will take place in the area east of Abbot Road and south of Lake Lansing Road within East Lansing’s city limits.
+The 2018 program will take place within the portion of the City west of Abbot Road and south of Wolf Court, Gainsborough Drive and Bessemaur Drive.
 View map.
-View GIS map for up-to-date information on the progress of the program.
+Residents can track the progress of the program via this GIS map.
 Remaining sections of the City will be included in future years.

 Why Water Main Flushing is Important